bodrick/awesome/TOPICS.md

 ## css-variables

 *   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Front-end framework with a built-in dark mode and full customizability using CSS variables; great for building dashboards and tools.

-## dark-theme

-*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Front-end framework with a built-in dark mode and full customizability using CSS variables; great for building dashboards and tools.
-*   [sandoche/Darkmode.js](https://github.com/sandoche/Darkmode.js) - 🌓 Add a dark-mode / night-mode to your website in a few seconds

 ## halfmoon